hidglobal/digitalpersona-sample-js-oidc/README.md

 * Observe <b>Unauthorized</b> response, since no Access Token has been provided.

 ### 3. Running /your-application
+* Open command line prompt as an Administrator.
 * Change directory to /your-application
 * Install dependencies by running the following command in the project's root